prokushev/somfreepy/README.md

 # somFreePy

-Experimental somFree mapping for Python somFreePy is a experiments of somFree usage under Python
+Experimental somFree mapping for Python

+somFreePy is a experiments of somFree usage under Python.
+For now it is handmade classes for SOM Run-time classes SOMObject, SOMClass and SOMClassMgr as well as SOM.DLL functions.

 # Prepare environment